jocades/pcall/packages/rpc/README.md

   .action(async (c) => await db.posts.create(c.input))
 ```

-Then just call it as a regular server action in the server or client to get the result.
+Then just call it like a regular server action from a server or client component.

-- Server side example.
+- Server component.

 ```tsx
 // app/posts/[id]/page.tsx